- Who is eligible for CRISSP?

 Yes, full-time seniors graduating in the Spring are eligible to apply.
 Students in high school, post baccalaureate programs, and medical school are not eligible.
 Ineligible applications will not be reviewed.

+Students may not select their mentor.
 To avoid any bias in the selection process, prior relationships (professional or personal) with selected faculty are discouraged.
-Any prior relationship must be disclosed to the CRISSP Advisory Committee, who may re-assign students.
-We request that applicants avoid these conflicts by selecting a CRISSP faculty mentor that they do not know.
+Any prior relationship must be disclosed to the CRISSP Advisory Committee, who will consider this when assigning selected students to mentors.

 Please include your most complete transcript which provides the most comprehensive review of the classes you have taken.
 If you are invited to interview, you may be required to provide additional transcripts.